MAKING THE CHOICE TO BREASTFEED YOUR BABY

 Oxytocin is a chemical that is released when your baby nurses, which helps your uterus get smaller and reduces blood loss after giving birth.
 Continuing to breastfeed will help your uterus shrink to its normal size in about six weeks, compared with 10 weeks without breastfeeding.

-Breastfed babies have a better antibody response to vaccines, which means they have less of a risk of feeling the side effects when it comes time to vaccinate.
+Breast milk protects babies from getting sick.
+Breastfeeding helps strengthen your baby’s immune system because breast milk contains antibodies from you.
+This includes antibodies you make after getting a vaccine yourself.
+Also, breastfed babies have a better antibody response to their vaccines, which means they have less of a risk of feeling the side effects when it comes time to vaccinate.

 A VACATION FROM MENSTRUATION